It’s been a long 5 weeks.

 In this situation, I was reminded that the key to my liberation is my ability to grant myself permission to let go.

-As I said earlier, I am no longer interested in the fight, life is either way too short or far too long.
-Sometimes it just makes more sense to yield, then let go.
+As I said earlier, I am no longer interested in the fight.
+Life is either way too short or far too long.
+Sometimes, it just makes more sense to yield than let go.

 I don’t see this as failure, I see it as appropriately changing priorities.
 Lofty goals, but hey life happens and you handled it well… Now if the the writing and exercising gets done sometime in the future, Great!
 But it shouldn’t be done because you failed to do it previously.
 It should be done because you want to do it.